 The white-feathered gyrfalcon is a fascinating species in many different ways.
 It is believed to be the largest falcon species in the world.
 It is one of the few birds that can breed along the frigid Arctic coasts.
 And it’s the official mascot of the US Air Force Academy.

 But the gyrfalcon is also among the fastest birds measured in terms of its ability to maintain a consistent level of flight speed.
 While several other birds can exceed their speed over short bursts, the gyrfalcon can average about 50 to 68 mph over remarkably long distances without slowing or stopping, which few other species can do.
+Its maximum horizontal speed is 90 mph, while it can reach a total maximum speed of 130 mph.

 This solitary bird is known to hunt alone until the approach of the breeding season.
 Then, it makes room in its world for that special someone, and it remains loyal to death do they part.
 Gyrfalcons are monogamous birds, returning to their mate each year until one of them dies.
 The gyrfalcon usually makes its nest on cliffs and returns to the same place every year.